abbaszal/FederatedLearningNE/README.md

 ---

-* First Clone the Repository

----

 ## Reproducing Results

+* First Clone the Repository, then:

 ### 1. Datasets